eheimlich/eheimlich.github.io/_posts/2019-10-22-generalized_linear_models.md

 What are the log odds?
 The log odds is the left hand side of the equation above: $$ln(\frac{\mu_i}{1- \mu_i})$$.

 The log odds are difficult to interpret so we can take $$e ^ {ln(\frac{\mu_i}{1- \mu_i})} = \frac{\mu_i}{1- \mu_i}$$, and get the odds.
 Since $$e^{.0152} = 1.0153$$, we can say that the odds of someone surviving the titanic is 1.0153 times the odds of someone who paid $1 less in fare holding their age constant.
-Which means that if person A is a 40 year old who paid $100 for their ticket and person B is a 40 year old who paid $50 dollars, then person A would have $$ e^{(100-50) * 0.0173} = 2.375 $$ times the odds of surviving compared to person B.
+Which means that if Alice, a 40 year old who paid $100 for their ticket and Daniel, a 40 year old who paid $50 dollars, then Alice would have $$ e^{(100-50) * 0.0173} = 2.375 $$ times the odds of surviving compared to Daniel.

 Now that was quite a mouthful, let's try to interpret the age coefficient.

 Since we have used the logit link function the coefficient for age represents the log odds.
 To extract the odds we will first take $$e^{-0.0176} = 0.983$$.
-Therefore, we can say that if person C is 21 years old and paid $200 for their ticket than they would have .983 times the odds of surviving relative to a person D who is 20 years old and also paid $200 for their ticket.
+Therefore, we can say that if Raphael is 21 years old and paid $200 for their ticket than they would have .983 times the odds of surviving relative to Michael, a 20 years old, who also paid $200 for their ticket.

+## Interpretation of other GLMs

 It's important to remember that our interpretation relied on the logit link function.
-The interpretation for different distributions are going to be different, because they may have different link functions.
+The interpretation for different distributions is going to be different, because they may have different link functions.

+For example,